 From: Reagan Miller, Director, Child Care & Early Learning Division

-Subject: Child Care Quality Funds Expenditure Plan and Report
+Subject: Child Care Quality Funds Expenditure Plan and Report—Update

 PURPOSE:

 The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with guidance on planning and reporting requirements for activities funded with local Child Care Quality (CCQ) funds, including using supplemental categories for CCQ Reporting in the Cash Draw and Expenditure Reporting (CDER) system.
-Additionally, this letter provides guidance on the allocations of the 2 percent CCQ, Texas Rising Star mentor funding, and Child Care Quality 4 percent (CQF) funds and the allowable quality activities that Boards may provide with these funds.
+Additionally, this letter provides guidance on the allocations of the 2 percent CCQ funds, Texas Rising Star mentor funding, and Child Care Quality 4 percent (CQF) funds and the allowable quality activities that Boards may provide with these funds.

-This updated letter contains clarifications on the activities Boards may expend CQF funds on.
+This updated letter removes the Board’s allowance to use Child Care Certified Local Match (CCM) federal funds for quality activities and contains clarifications on the activities Boards may expend CQF funds on.

 RESCISSIONS:

-WD Letter 16-24
+WD Letter 16-24, Change 1

 BACKGROUND: